UbiquityDotNET/Llvm.NET/docfx/articles/Samples/Kaleidoscope-ch6.md

 User defined operators in Kaleidoscope are a bit unique.
 Unlike C++ and other similar languages the precedence of the user defined operators are not fixed.
 Though, the built-in operators all use a fixed precedence.
 That poses some interesting challenges for a parser to dynamically adapt to the state of the language runtime so that it can correctly evaluate the operator expressions.
 Making that work while using ANTLR requires looking under the hood to how ANTLR4 ordinarily handles precedence.
-A full treatise on the subject is outside the scope of this tutorial, but the [ANTLR Github site](https://github.com/antlr/antlr4/blob/master/doc/left-recursion.md) has a good description of the details of the precedence climbing approach used in ANTLR.
+A full treatise on the subject is outside the scope of this tutorial, but the [ANTLR GitHub site](https://github.com/antlr/antlr4/blob/master/doc/left-recursion.md) has a good description of the details of the precedence climbing approach used in ANTLR.
 The general idea is that the expression rule takes an additional precedence argument and the operator expressions include a semantic predicate that tests the current precedence level.
 If the current level is less than or equal to the current level then that operator rule expression is allowed to match the input.
 Otherwise, the rule is skipped.
 Usually this is all hidden by the implicit support for